Quick Summary of Izetta: The Last Witch Episode 8

 What’s In This Post

 In the Inn where they are were staying, Rickert is eating dinner with Bianca.
 She confesses that she’s always loved the White Witch’s story, especially its ending where the witch protects the people for all of her days.
-She’s shocked and infuriated when Rickert shares the alternate story that he heard: that the prince who the White Witch met was already married, and that after the prince’s death, the court — and princess — turned against the White Witch.
+Rickert’s alternate story shocked and infuriated her.
+In his version, the White Witch met a married prince.
+After the prince’s death, the court — and princess — turned against the White Witch.
 Bianca excuses herself and storms off.

 Poor Rickert.
-I know he’s the enemy intent on killing our heroes, but I had to feel sorry for him.
+I know he’s the enemy.
+I know he intended to kill our heroes, but I had to feel sorry for him.
 For one thing, his first parachute drop is at night and into a forest.
 For another, he encounters kind and helpful citizens, which makes him begin to wonder why he’s fighting against them.
 Of course, things get considerably worse for him later…

 Rickert saw right away that Bianca wasn’t a maid.
-He mistook her for Lotte’s mistress, but he knew she her bearing was too refined to be a maid.
+At first, he thought Bianca was Lotte’s mistress.
+Then he realized her bearing wasn’t consistent with being a maid.

 The introductory scenes did a great job of showing Rickert coming to understand the people who his State called enemies weren’t bad people at all.
 I suspect Belkman’s under no illusions, but Rickert’s still young enough to buy into the propaganda that Germania is righteous and great, whereas their enemies are backwards and brutal.
 The reality was not what he expected.
 By the time he finally bit into the apple he’d received, it tasted sour to him.
 That was a nice touch.

 Sieghard Müller seems to genuinely feel some guilt about having to shoot Jonas.
 At the very least, he doesn’t want the young man’s sacrifice to amount to nothing.
 I’m slowing reducing my suspicion of Müller being a double agent.
 But given this show, I don’t think I can be sure!